kjessec/omnimap/README.md

 ````

 ## Caveats
-1. The maximum iteration count is always defined by the `length` of the first enumerable given.
-Make sure that the length of subsequent enumerables are less or equal to the length of the first enumerable, otherwise it would fail node.js VM (undefined reference errors).
+1. The maximum iteration count is always the `length` of the first enumerable given.
+Make sure that the length of following enumerables are less than or equal to the length of the first enumerable.
+It would fail node.js VM (undefined reference errors).
-2. Object mapping returns its own instance, `OmnimapObject`, rather than a plain object stuffed with the desired result.
+2. Object mapping returns its own instance, `OmnimapObject`, rather than a plain object.
 This is to hide `.toArray()` method behind the prototype.
-However, since `OmnimapObject` is merely a wrapper class that only attached `.toArray()` to its prototype, it still is compatible with all `Object.prototype` methods.
+However, it still is compatible with all `Object.prototype` methods.
 3. Because of the Caveat#2, testing methods such as `chai.assert.deepEqual` would fail.
 You will have to iterate over each key manually, and assert each member individually.